 - 1. Complete Giving Back Project: - a.)
-A written plan is to be submitted and approved by DUI/Drug Court Office within 60 days of moving to the aftercare phase.
-Projects can include but are not limited to - Habitat for Humanity, volunteering for projects at local parks or recreational fields, helping a senior citizen with projects around their home, completing projects at your local church, etc. - b.)
+A written plan is to be submitted and approved by DUI/Drug Court Office within 60 days of moving to the aftercare phase 4 or 5 (depending on track).
+Projects can include but are not limited to Habitat for Humanity, volunteering for projects at local parks or recreational fields, helping a senior citizen with projects around their home, completing projects at your local church, etc. - b.)
 Minimum of 24 volunteer hours. - c.)
 Documentation must be verified by DUI/Drug Court Office (letter on company letterhead with hours and job completed and a contact person with a telephone number is acceptable). - d.)
 Submit a written summary of how/why project was chosen, feelings while completing project, personal reactions after project completion. - 2.
-Complete exit survey and submit it to the DUI/Drug Court Office.

-- 3. All Drug Court fees, Treatment fees, Probation fees, and Court fines (if applicable) MUST BE PAID IN FULL. - 4.
+Complete exit survey and submit it to the DUI/Drug Court Office. - 3.
+All Drug Court fees, Treatment fees, Probation fees, and Court fines (if applicable) MUST BE PAID IN FULL. - 4.
 Complete exit interview with the DUI/Drug Court Team (approximately 1-2 weeks before your graduation date).
 This will be scheduled with you by the DUI/Drug Court Office.
 You should come to the exit interview prepared to discuss the following with the Drug Court Team: - a.)
 Background: Life before Drug Court. - b.)
 Brief Summary of your arrest situation. - c.)
 Reflections on Drug Court successes, struggles, and any suggestions. - d.)
-Plans/Goals for the future (personal and recovery).
+Plans/Goals for the future (personal and recovery). - 5.
+Attend and participate in a graduation ceremony where you are recognized for your success.

-You are required to have 120 consecutive of days being drug free before being allowed to graduate.
+You are required to have 90 consecutive days of being drug free before being allowed to graduate.